jmmv/shtk/INSTALL.md

    installation prefix.
 More details on this procedure are given on a later section.

 2. Build the sources to generate the binaries and scripts.
-Simply run `make` on the sources' top directory after configuring them.
-No problems should arise.
+Run `make` on the sources' top directory after configuring them.

-3. Install the library by running `make install'` You may need to become root to issue this step.
+3. Check that the library works before installation by running `make check`.

-4. Issue any manual installation steps that may be required.
-These are described later in their own section.
+4. Install the library by running `make install'`.
+You may need to become root to issue this step depending on the installation prefix you chose.

 5. Check that the installed library works by running `make installcheck`.
    You do not need to be root to do this.